seedcode/fmxj/README.md

     }
 ]
 ```
-**Example of formatted results (stringified JSON) returned by the postQueryFMS function for a find query with a Portal on the target layout:** *(We recommend using this sparingly as it can put a significantly higher load on the server, and we'll be exploring some client side alternitives to this.)*
+**Example of formatted results (stringified JSON) returned by the postQueryFMS function for a find query with a Portal on the target layout.** **nestPortals** must be set to *true* for this nesting to take place, otherwise just the first portal row will be returned at the top level.  *(We recommend using this sparingly as it can put a significantly higher load on the server, and we'll be exploring some client side alternitives to this.)*

 ```json
 [